Streaming Video and Audio: Home

 The University Libraries' collections of streaming audio and video, including subscription databases, provide access to a wide range of documentaries, feature films, music and clinical instruction for class sessions, study, and research.
 Please visit UB’s Teach Anywhere webpage for details to help with creating and distributing remote instruction.

 The Library subscribes to the streaming media databases listed here that contain more than 70,000 films, including documentaries, performances, and feature films.
 If your specific film is not included in these databases, other options are available.
-Please note that during the pandemic, budgetary and staff time restraints will occur as we adjust to the unprecedented need for streaming access to materials.

 Finding a Streaming Title

 - Check the Libraries' Catalog and the multi-disciplinary databases AVON, Kanopy, and Swank, as well as more specialized subject collections listed on this page.

 - If your specific title is not included in these databases then please consider searching for an alternative title covering your topics.

 - If an alternate title exists but we do not have a current license to the film or video, please submit a request using our Streaming Video Request form.

 Many films available through popular streaming services like Netflix, Hulu, Amazon are not available for institutional licensing.
 In these cases, faculty must require students to purchase a temporary subscription (typically in the $10 range/month), sign up for a free trial, or to rent the film.